Animal communication: Human behaviour

 Another controversial issue is the extent to which human behaviours resemble animal communication, or whether all such communication has disappeared as a result of our linguistic capacity.
 Some of our bodily features—eyebrows, beards and moustaches, deep adult male voices, perhaps female breasts—strongly resemble adaptations to producing signals.
 Ethologists such as Irenäus Eibl-Eibesfeldt have argued that facial gestures such as smiling, grimacing, and the eyebrow flash on greeting are universal human communicative signals that can be related to corresponding signals in other primates.
 Given how recently spoken language has emerged, it is very likely that human body language does include some more or less involuntary responses that have a similar origin to the communication we have.

 Humans also often seek to mimic animals' communicative signals in order to interact with them.
 For example, cats have a mild affiliative response of slowly closing their eyes; humans often mimic this signal towards a pet cat to establish a tolerant relationship.
 Stroking, petting and rubbing pet animals are all actions that probably work through their natural patterns of interspecific communication.

-Dogs have shown an ability to understand human communication.
+Dogs have an ability to understand human communication.
 In object choice tasks, dogs utilize human communicative gestures such as pointing and direction of gaze in order to locate hidden food and toys.
 However, in contrast to humans pointing has a different meaning for dogs as it refers to a direction or location.
 It has also been shown that dogs exhibit a left gaze bias when looking at human faces, indicating that they are capable of reading human emotions.
 Dogs do not make use of direction of gaze or exhibit left gaze bias with other dogs.

-A new approach in the 21st century in the field of animal communication uses applied behavioural analysis, specifically functional communication training.
-This form of training previously has been used in schools and clinics with humans with special needs, such as children with autism, to help them develop language.
-Sean Senechal at the AnimalSign Center has been using an approach similar to functional communication training with domesticated animals, such as dogs since 2004 and horses since 2000, with encouraging results and benefits to the animals and people.
-Functional communication training for animals, Senechal calls "Animal Sign Language".
-This includes teaching communication through gestures (like simplified American sign language), Picture Exchange Communication System, tapping, and vocalisation.
-The process for animals includes simplified and modified techniques.